 What items can we add to our survival tool kit to make sure our water production, food and personal hygiene keeps going?

-My hammer for water production is my Royal Berkey water filter.
+To me, my hammer for water production is my Royal Berkey water filter.
 In a worse case situation I can get water from a creek, run the water through my Royal Berkey, then my family and I have safe drinking water.

-Just before Hurricane Rita made landfall I observed something that I probably will never forget, and that was a guy with a lowboy trailer loaded with 55 gallon drums.
+Just before Hurricane Rita made landfall I observed something that I probably will never forget, and that was a guy with a lowboy trail loaded with 55 gallon drums.
 He was at the gas station filling up the drums – and we wonder why gas stations run out of fuel so fast during a disaster?